alexsaunderswps/User-Guides/finished/English/markdown_files/cable_creation_guide.md

 **Tape not adhering to surface:**
 - Ensure surfaces are clean and dry
-- With porous or flexible surfaces it is important to strech and hold the tape during application
+- With porous or flexible surfaces, it is important to stretch and hold the tape during application
-- Increasing the wrap overlap, from 1/2 to 3/4 can help tape adhesion
+- Increasing the wrap overlap, from 1/2 to 3/4, can help tape adhesion
-- Anchor tape to a non-porous or non-flexible surface and then move onto porous or flexible surfaces from this anchor
+- Anchor tape to a non-porous or non-flexible surface, and then move onto porous or flexible surfaces from this anchor

 **Rope sheath or core fraying:**
-- Use a sharp scissor or knife to cut multi-stand rope
+- Use a sharp scissor or knife to cut multi-strand rope
 - Apply a covering of electrical tape to hold together rope sheath at cut site
 - Melt cut surfaces with a torch or lighter to prevent fraying and slipping of core strands

-**Difference in diameter between rope and USB cause taping issues:**
+**Difference in diameter between rope and USB causes taping issues:**
 - Cut rope at a 45° angle to provide a ramp for taping
 - Increase tape wrap overlap to transition from thick to thin diameters

 **Bunching or sagging between rope and USB cable during assembly:**
-- Before securing rope to USB cable with tape remove sagging or bunching
+- Before securing rope to USB cable with tape, remove sagging or bunching
 - Hold rope/cable together with one hand and run rope/cable through other hand to ensure tight fit
 - Remove tape and re-align rope and USB cable to remove bunches or sagging areas
 <div style="page-break-after: always;"></div>